 This may leave you with the question of where the dirty particles end up.
-The answer is that the pollutant particles become stuck on the surfaces in the room such as your walls, tables, bed, and other furnishing within the environment.
+The answer is that the pollutant particles become stuck on the surfaces in the room such as your walls, tables, bed, and other furnishings within the environment.

 Are Air Purifiers with Ionizers & Ions Safe?

 When you are getting ready to purchase an air purifier, particularly an ionizer air purifier, it is customary to do your research and gather the most data you can to make an informed decision.
-Upon researching ionic air purifiers, you will come across a plethora of information, a fair portion that will discuss the potential dangers that these air purifiers present into the indoor environment.
+Upon researching ionic air purifiers, you will come across a plethora of information, a fair portion that will discuss the potential dangers that these air purifiers present in the indoor environment.
 It is no surprise that the technology behind ionic air purifiers can pose health concerns, as it emits something back into your air – something that until research was conducted was not known to be emitted and that adversely affects human health.

 Through the ionic technology process, a flood of negative ions is pumped into the air, leaving people to question whether or not it is bad for your health if you are exposed to or inhale these ions.
 Inhalation or exposure to negative ions is fairly safe for humans, as negative ions are already naturally occurring in our environments from sources such as sunshine, lighting, and waterfalls.
 However, it is the production of ozone from these ionic air cleaners that pose a risk to human health.